HITECHCRIME/HC_OVERVIEW/README.md

 - Dealing with your inner demons.
 - https://scottjeffrey.com/shadow-work/

+### HC0x_ MOTHODE_ Ritual of the Morning Sun EP
+- based on my day schedule and productivity evangelism

 ### HC04_ MOTHNODE_ In It Together (Dual Album)
 - Album made exclusively with one other person.